 Modified citrus pectin (MCP) is an alternative therapy.
-Some websites claim that it can help to stop prostate cancer and melanoma skin cancer from spreading.
-There is not enough scientific evidence to back up this claim.
+There is not enough scientific evidence to say that pectin can treat cancer.

 - Pectin is a naturally occurring substance (a polysaccharide) found in the peel of citrus fruits.